Misconceptions of autism - common myths on autism. Bright Tots - Information on child development - Autism information.

 • Each person with autism is a unique individual with special talents and gifts.

 One autism fact is there are vast differences among these individuals.
-The range of autistic characteristics
+The range of autistic characteristics exhibited will be

-exhibited will be different in each person affected.
-Some individuals may exhibit only mild language delays, while
+different in each person affected.
+Some individuals may exhibit only mild language delays, while others may have no functional

-others may have no functional speech.
-An autism fact is language skills, social interactions are typically a
+speech.
+An autism fact is language skills, social interactions are typically a challenge for most individuals.
+People with autism

-skills yet find it difficult to be imaginative or join in a game of softball with their friends.
-Others with autism are
+may have average or above average verbal, memory, or spatial skills yet find it difficult to be imaginative or join in a game of

-more severely affected and may need greater assistance in handling day to day activities like crossing the street or
+softball with their friends.
+Others with autism are more severely affected and may need greater assistance in handling day to

-An autism fact is that many children and adults will make eye contact, show affection, smile, laugh, and express a
+An autism fact is that many children and adults will make eye contact, show affection, smile, laugh, and express a variety of

-positive and negative ways.
-Autism may affect their range of responses and make it more difficult to control how
+ways.
+Autism may affect their range of responses and make it more difficult to control how their bodies and minds react.
+Fact

-their bodies and minds react.
-Fact is people with autism live normal life spans and some of the behaviors
+is people with autism live normal life spans and some of the behaviors associated with autism may change or disappear over

 Information provide by: The Autism Society